 a.
 Metropolitan Areas-Most FMRs are market-wide rent estimates that are intended to provide housing opportunities throughout the geographic area in which rental-housing units are in direct competition.
-HUD is using the metropolitan Core-Based Statistical Areas (CBSAs), which are made up of one or more counties, as defined by the Office of Management and Budget b.
-Modifications to OMB Definitions-Following OMB guidance, the estimation procedure for the FY 2015 proposed FMRs incorporates the OMB definitions of metropolitan areas based on the CBSA standards as implemented with 2000 Census data updated through December 1, 2009, but makes adjustments to the definitions to separate subparts of these areas where FMRs or median incomes would otherwise change significantly if the new area definitions were used without modification.
-In CBSAs where subareas are established, it is HUD's view for programmatic purposes that the geographic extent of the housing markets are not yet the same as the geographic extent of the CBSAs, but may become so in the future as the social and economic integration of the CBSA component areas increases.
-Modifications to metropolitan CBSA definitions are made according to a formula as described below.
+HUD is using the metropolitan Core-Based Statistical Areas (CBSAs), which are made up of one or more counties, as defined by the Office of Management and Budget (OMB), with some modifications.
+HUD is generally assigning separate FMRs to the component counties of CBSA Micropolitan Areas.

+b.
+Modifications to OMB Definitions-Following OMB guidance, the estimation procedure for the FY 2016 proposed FMRs incorporates the OMB definitions of metropolitan areas based on the CBSA standards as implemented with 2000 Census data and updated by the 2010 Census in February 23, 2013.
+The adjustments made to the 2000 definitions to separate subparts of these areas where FMRs or median incomes would otherwise change significantly are continued.
+To follow HUDs policy of providing FMRs at the smallest possible area of geography, no counties were added to existing metropolitan areas.
+All counties added to metropolitan areas will still be treated as separate counties.
+New multicounty metropolitan areas are not subdivided.
+All metropolitan areas that have at least one subarea will also receive a subarea, that is the rents from a county that is a subarea will not be used for the remaining metropolitan subarea rent determination.